rsigalov/rsigalov.github.io/disaster_risk.md

 activity.
 A disaster measure constructed from individual names rather than using options of aggregate indices highlights levers this observation.
 [Technical Appendix]({{site.url}}/papers/Disaster Risk Technical Appendix.pdf)
 provides more details on estimation.
+[Details on Replication of Cremers JUMP and VOL factors]({{site.url}}/papers/Cremers JUMP and VOL factors technical details.pdf)

 In the two figures below I show how the disaster measure estimated from individual names options (Level D) compares with disaster measure estimated from